springfall2008/batpred/docs/install.md

 Due to the popularity of the Solcast Hobbyist service, Solcast have introduced rate limiting for Hobbyist (free) accounts.
 If your update gets a 429 error then this is due to rate limiting.
 Solcast recommend that you poll for updated solar forecasts at random times, i.e. don't poll at precisely X o'clock and zero seconds.
-The sample Solcast automation below contains non-precise poll times for just this reason.
+The Solcast integration will auto-retry if it gets a 429 error, but to minimise potential rate limiting the sample Solcast automation below contains non-precise poll times for just this reason.

 Example Solcast update automation script: